The ALLIANCE advocates for fair funding for the third sector and to recognise its value as an equal partner in public service delivery.

 See Hear Strategy – National Lived Experience Consultation

-The Scottish Sensory Hub completed a consultation on behalf of the Scottish Government to inform the new See Hear Strategy.
+The ALLIANCE Scottish Sensory Hub completed a consultation on behalf of the Scottish Government to inform the new See Hear Strategy.
 The See Hear Strategy is the Scottish Government and COSLA strategy to support children and adults are Deaf, Deafblind, or who have Visual Impairments.
 The previous strategy was published in 2014.
 After 10 years, Scottish Government developed a new version.

 From September to November 2023, the Scottish Sensory Hub carried out a mixed methods research project with adults (a national online survey and focus groups).
 The national online survey and focus groups covered what topics the new See Hear Strategy (SHS) should contain.
 Participants highlighted the need for the Strategy to prioritise human rights and to involve people with lived experience via a co-design approach.
 They also outlined examples of good practice in terms of support and services for people with sensory impairment, as well as a range of areas where improvement was needed.